duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 `docker-compose -f docker-compose-duckiebot-x86.yml up`

-Make the Duckibot see an april tag and you should see that you receive messages from it in the Diagnostics tool.
+Make the Duckiebot see an april tag and you should see that you receive messages from it in the Diagnostics tool.

 ### Step 7
-Set up duckietown visualisation by following installation instructions [here](https://github.com/duckietown/duckietown-visualization).

-Configure the duckietown visualisation to reflect the layout of the Duckietown that has been built.
-The instructions to configure the visualisation is explained in the `How it works` and `Using duckietown_visualization with your pipeline` section after the installation instructions.
+Set up and run the visualization of the map, duckiebots, watchtowers, and traffic signs using the following commands:

+    laptop $ docker pull surirohit/cslam-visualization
+    laptop $ xhost +local:`docker inspect --format='{{ .Config.Hostname }}' $containerId`
+    laptop $ docker run -it --rm --net=host -e ROS_MASTER_IP=http://![rosmaster_name].local:11311 -e ROS_IP=![rosmaster_IP] surirohit/cslam-visualization

+TODO: check ways for other computers to be rosmaster (it only allows local computer to be rosmaster now)
 ### Step 8
 Set up graph optimizer